Canadian kidnappers: State calls first witness

 When the case was called on Friday, October 16, Hilda Craig, Senior State Attorney told the court that prosecution was ready for the trial to start.

-She, however, prayed the court that the matter be heard in-camera since the witness is national security personnel.
+She however prayed the court that the matter be heard in-camera since the witness is a national security officer.

 The court presided over by Justice Lydia Osei Marfo granted her the request and cleared the court.